mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - Axes limits correctly reset when home clicked on sliceviewer plot of ragged matrix workspace.
 - Line plots in sliceviewer now respect the status of the Track Cursor checkbox.
 - Cursor coordinates in sliceviewer are now correct for transposed and non-orthogonal data.
-- Remove a "failed to build unwrapped surface" warning when viewing certain instruments in the instrument viewer using the cylindrical projections
 - Stop sliceviewer crash when selecting the same peak after the overlaid peak workspace replaced or renamed.

 Plotting